 As my experiences with whisky grows and the borders get ever wider I find myself trying some totally fantastic whisky/whiskies from different continents, some are mind blowing and some have unfortunately been rather lacking in flavour… Today’s review is luckily in the favourable category, this expression is from the Paul John distillery and is another chance to try a single cask offering from them.
 Paul John whisky is as I’m sure you know a real gem coming out of India, the classic tastes scents and flavours scream spices and tropical fruits and all from ex bourbon casks..
-The cask today is #1444 and is around the 6 year old range, bottled with no colour, NCF and an abv of 59.7%…
+This Paul John single cask #1444 is around the 6 year old range, bottled with no colour, NCF and an abv of 59.7%…

 Nose..
 If ever a nose screamed quality this is it.
 There is a lovely maturity to this with oodles of gentle spices and ripe fruits..
 A hint of old leather and sumptuous wood spice with lingering vanilla maple syrup note.